tiramisu24/Morphe/README.md

 ### Background

 [Morphe][morphe] is your own virtual makeup artist.
-You can upload an image or use your webcam to and apply makeup.
-Morphe allows you to play with colors and try looks instantly.
-Clicking a feature will increate the intensity of the color.
+Morphe uses machine vision to overlay makeup over your webcam.
+You can now play with colors and try looks instantly.
+Time to see if that yellow lipstick is worth the splurge.

 [![Morphe][sample]][morphe]